Nevile Henderson: Czechoslovakia

 On 6 March 1939, Henderson sent a lengthy dispatch to Lord Halifax that attacked almost everything that Ogilvie-Forbes had written while he was in charge of the British embassy.
-Besides disallowing Ogilvie-Forbes, Henderson also attacked British newspapers for negative coverage of Nazi Germany, especially the Kristallnacht, and demanded foe the Chamberlain government impose censorship to end all negative coverage of the Third Reich.
+Besides disallowing Ogilvie-Forbes, Henderson also attacked British newspapers for negative coverage of Nazi Germany, especially the Kristallnacht, and demanded that the Chamberlain government impose censorship to end all negative coverage of the Third Reich.
 Henderson wrote: "If a free press is allowed to run riot without guidance from higher authority, the damage which it may do is unlimited.
 Even war may be one of its consequences".
 Henderson praised Hitler for his "sentimentality" and wrote "the humiliation of the Czechs [at the Munich conference] was a tragedy", but it was Beneš's own fault for failing to give autonomy to the Sudeten Germans while he still had the chance.
 Henderson called Kristallnacht a "disgusting exhibition", which was, however, "comprehensible within limits.
 The German authorities were undoubtedly seriously alarmed lest another Jew, emboldened by the success of Grynszpan should follow his example and murder either Hitler or one of themselves".

 After Wehrmacht troops on 15 to 16 March 1939 occupied the remaining territory of Czechoslovakia in defiance of the Munich Agreement, Chamberlain spoke of a betrayal of confidence and decided to resist German aggression.
 Henderson handed over a protest note and was intermittently recalled to London.
 Henderson wrote, "Nazism has crossed the Rubicon of the purity of race" by creating the Protectorate of Bohemia-Moravia and that the seizure of the "Czech lands" of Bohemia and Moravia "cannot be justified on any grounds".
 By late March 1939, there was a feeling in the cabinet that Henderson could no longer effectively represent Britain in Berlin, but Henderson was kept on for the want of a suitable "grand embassy" to send him to as a replacement.
 There was talk of sending Henderson to Washington, but there were objections that Henderson's tendency to commit "calculated indiscretions" would not mix well with the American press, which was inclined to report any indiscretions by public figures, whether they were calculated or not.
 The US State Department made it clear to the Foreign Office that it felt that Henderson would be an embarrassment in Washington.
-When Henderson asked for leave to visit Canada in the spring of 1939, he was told that he would have to give to the Foreign Office copies of any planned lectures before he gave them since no one in the Chamberlain government still trusted Henderson to "speak sensibly" about Germany.
+When Henderson asked for leave to visit Canada in the spring of 1939, he was told that he would have to give to the Foreign Office copies of any planned lectures before he gave them since no-one in the Chamberlain government still trusted Henderson to "speak sensibly" about Germany.